This spot has been added by

 Bluespotted cornetfish, masked puffer and sea goldies enjoy the jagged coral and the small drops, where Red Sea clownfish can also be spotted in small sea anemones.

 If you’re lucky, you might also spot an emperor angelfish or a yellow-ear angelfish, two of the most beautiful fish species in the Red Sea.
-In total, hundreds of species can be seen here.
+There are hundreds of species that can be seen here.

 Octopus at Migdalor Beach